-3.3.1 What methodology was used to analyze impacts to water resources resulting from each of the alternatives?
+3.3.1 What methodology was used to analyze impacts to water resources resulting from the Preferred Alternative?

 Water resources can be affected by increased development due to increased impervious surfaces and intensified activities.
 More impervious surface can result in additional stormwater runoff carrying pollutants into water bodies and changing the amount and timing of water within streams.
 Some types of land uses, such as industrial facilities and some commercial operations, have the potential to release contaminants into surface and groundwater.
 Contaminated water sources could limit the amount and type of development allowed within an area due to reduced water quality, or could be cost prohibitive due to required treatment.
-The project team calculated the acreage of lands added to the UGAs under each alternative using GIS mapping and assessed the types of land uses that could occur with changes in zoning.